Tech-at-DU/Flask-Playlister/P14-Refactor-Using-Blueprints/content.md

 Notice how `app.py` has turned into a folder named `app/`?
 That's a special kind of folder, called a Python *package* - because it contains an `__init__.py` module, we can use it to conveniently instaniate objects in one, modular piece of our application, and import them to be used in other modules!

 > [action]
-> Start by creating a new folder named `app` in th root your project directory.
+> Start by creating a new folder named `app` in the root your project directory.
 Then, inside that folder create a file named `__init__.py`.
 Inside, place the following code:
 >

 ```python